-All applicants must complete the University of Hawai'i System Application online by the application deadline.
-Applicants are encouraged to file their admissions application as early as possible.
+All applicants must complete the online University of Hawaii System Application by the published deadline.
+Applicants are encouraged to file their Admissions application as early as possible.
 Completed applications and all supporting and requested documents must be received by the deadline.
-For application deadline dates, refer to the Admissions and Records office webpage at https://windward.hawaii.edu/admissions-records/
+For application deadline dates, refer to the Admissions and Records Office webpage at https://windward.hawaii.edu/admissions-records/

 • Students who have missed at least one semester of enrollment must re-apply for admission.
-However, students who stopped out within two years, may contact the Admissions & Records Office to re-activate their application if their home campus was Windward CC.
+However, students who stopped out within two years, may contact the Admissions & Records Office to re-activate their application, if their last Home Campus was Windward CC.

-The enrollment of non-residents and international students is governed by the Board of Regents policy.
+The enrollment of non-residents and international students is governed by Board of Regents policy.
 Non-Residents are assessed a non-refundable non-resident application fee.

-Any and all documents received by the college are the property of the college and will not be returned to the applicant.
+All documents received by the College become property of the College and will not be returned to the applicant.